Azure/fta-cloudarchitecture/docs/cloud-fundamentals.md

 > 📖 Read more about data store selection for microservices architectures in the
 > [Azure Architecture Center - Data considerations for microservices].

+> ### 🧩 Choreography pattern
+>
+> Have multiple systems independently perform operations based on messages or events.
+Instead of
+> having a single controller orchestrating everything, have each sub-component or microservice make
+> its own decisions and perform its own operations.
+Each independent system may be processing data at
+> different rates, and therefore may not have strong consistency with one another.
+>
+> 📖 Read the full [Choreography pattern].

 ## Partitioning

 A further key principle of designing solutions for the cloud is partitioning.
 Each partition